TradingView – Supertrend (Automated Trading)

 Create Alert

-Let us now understand the alert settings that we have set.
+Let us go through the alert settings to use.

 Condition